 #4 Fix Your Content Flow

-One of the biggest misses with an eCommerce app is a poorly-connected content flow.
+One of the biggest misses with eCommerce app development is poorly-connected content flow.
 Despite having an app, users are often taken to a web browser when they try to use a mobile device to open a link.
 This leads to bounce-offs and an unsatisfactory user experience that leaves a sour taste.

 Instacart, the leading grocery delivery app, once faced a similar challenge.
 With over 70% of emails being opened and clicked through on mobile devices, it was crucial for them to ensure that their users were sent directly to the app if they clicked on a product within their newsletter.